-4. Stay active.
-Stroll around the terminal and browse the shops, you will be inactive in the air so stretch those legs while you can.
+- Stay active: Stroll around the terminal and browse the shops.
+You won’t be able to be very active in the air, so stretch those legs while you can.

-5. Avoid heavy metals.
-Foods containing heavy metals can be difficult to digest, especially in the sky, and can make falling asleep challenging so it's best to avoid them (especially if you plan to catch some z's in the air).
-This is where your well prepared snacks will come in handy!
+- Avoid heavy metals: Foods containing heavy metals can be difficult to digest, especially in the sky, and they can make falling asleep challenging.
+That’s why it's best to avoid them—especially if you plan to catch some z's in the air.

-If you prefer to enjoy a warming drink when travelling during cooler months, why not prepare our Golden Turmeric Tea Recipe at home and pop it in your favorite insulated travel mug to enjoy while you wait to check in?
+If you prefer to enjoy a warming drink when traveling, prepare a batch of our Golden Turmeric Tea at home and bring it in your favorite insulated travel mug.
 This recipe comes from our very own Customer Service Guru, Johnny, and you won't be disappointed with his caffeine free, subtly spiced alternative.

 During your Flight

-7. Keep your blood flowing.
-Avoid sore muscles, release tension and support blood flow with some simple in-flight exercises and stretches.
-Fear not, these small exercises are all seated movements - we won't have you participating in mid-air lunges or press-ups!
+When you’re confined to an airplane for long periods of time it’s vital to keep your blood flowing.
+Avoid sore muscles, release tension, and support blood flow with these simple in-flight exercises and stretches.
+Fear not, these simple exercises are all seated movements—there’s no need for mid-air lunges or press-ups!

-- Foot circles: lift both feet off the floor, rotate feet in circles clockwise 5 times, lower legs to rest for a few seconds and then repeat the movement anti-clockwise.
+- Foot circles: Lift both feet off the floor, rotate feet in circles clockwise 5 times, lower legs to rest for a few seconds, and then repeat the movement counter-clockwise.

-- Shoulder roll: raise shoulders and rotate in a circular motion, 5 times clockwise and then repeat anti-clockwise.
+- Shoulder roll: Raise shoulders and rotate in a circular motion, 5 times clockwise and then repeat counter-clockwise.

-We hope you find our tips useful, which ones are you going to try?
-Let us know in the comments below!
+We hope you find our tips useful—let us know how they worked for you in the comments below!